MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementTelecomExpenseManagementPartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphTelecomExpenseManagementPartner>`: telecomExpenseManagementPartner resources represent the metadata and status of a given TEM service.
+`BODYPARAMETER <IMicrosoftGraphTelecomExpenseManagementPartner>`: telecomExpenseManagementPartner resources represent the metadata and status of a given TEM service.
 Once your organization has onboarded with a partner, the partner can be enabled or disabled to switch TEM functionality on or off.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppAuthorized <Boolean?>]`: Whether the partner's AAD app has been authorized to access Intune.
   - `[DisplayName <String>]`: Display name of the TEM partner.
   - `[Enabled <Boolean?>]`: Whether Intune's connection to the TEM service is currently enabled or disabled.